influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

     parent: introduction
 ---

-Learn how to use Kapacitor to stream and batch your time series data:
+Use Kapacitor to stream and batch your time series data.

+- Overview
 - Get started
-- Overview? (conceptual information)

     - Start InfluxDB and collect Telegraf data
     - Start Kapacitor
 - Kapacitor tasks
     - Execute a task
-    - Trigger alerts from stream data
+    - Trigger an alert from stream data
     - Example alert on CPU usage
     - Gotcha - single versus double quotes
     - Extending TICKscripts
     - A real world example
-    - Trigger alerts from batch data
+    - Trigger an alert from batch data

     - Load tasks with Kapacitor

 ## Overview

+A Kapacitor `task` defines work to do on a set of data.
+Kapacitor tasks include:
+- `stream` task.
+Mirrors data written from InfluxDB to Kapacitor.
+Offloads query overhead and requires Kapacitor to store the data on disk.
+- `batch` task.
+Queries and processes InfluxDB data at a set interval.

+Kapacitor tasks define data processing pipelines using [TICKscript](/kapacitor/v1.5/tick/) syntax.
+Task files are commonly referred to as "TICKscripts."

 To explore other ways to use Kapacitor, see [Kapacitor guides](/kapacitor/v1.5/guides/).

-## Get started

 1. If you haven't already, [download and install the InfluxData TICK stack (OSS)](/platform/install-and-deploy/install/oss-install).
 (Necessary to say?: use the Linux system packages (`.deb`,`.rpm`) if available.?
 If yes, why?)
 2. Start InfluxDB and collect Telegraf data (start Telegraf?).
 By default, Telegraf starts sending system metrics to InfluxDB and creates a 'telegraf' database.